eulaliesaisset/eulaliesaisset.github.io/_pages/about.md

 I am a PhD Candidate in Economics at Sciences Po ([Centre for Research on Social Inequalities](https://www.sciencespo.fr/osc/en.html)) and [CIRED](https://www.centre-cired.fr/), under the supervision of [Lucas Chancel](https://lucaschancel.com/) (PSE & Sciences Po) and [Harold Levrel](https://www.centre-cired.fr/harold-levrel/) (AgroParisTech & CIRED).
 My research is funded by the French Ministry for Ecological Transition, where I work in an operational department in charge of land use planning and biodiversity conservation policies.
 I have also received a grant from the Fondation Palladio to support my work.

-From January 2025, I will be a visiting researcher at the Department of Geography and Environment at the London School of Economics.
+From January 2025, I will be visiting at the Department of Geography and Environment at the London School of Economics.

 My work involves studying the equity issues in policies preventing land take in France, within the global context of addressing land degradation and biodiversity loss.
 My research interests lie at the intersection between environmental justice, land economics and biodiversity conservation.
 Find out more about my ongoing research projects here.
 Find out more about my ongoing research projects [here](https://eulaliesaisset.github.io/research/).